Summary

 Antibiotics don't distinguish between good and bad microbes.
 That’s why when you take an antibiotic, the amount and different types of bacteria in your gut—that is, the richness and diversity of your gut microbiome—decrease significantly [1]–[4].

-The gut microbiome varies considerably among people [5].
-Some of us are more resilient to antibiotics than others.
+Another important factor is the gut microbiome itself, which varies considerably person to person [5].
+And that variation shapes the extent of disruption.
 One study found that with a 5-day course of antibiotics, most people lost around 10 species, while a few lost around 24 [1].

 Phase 2: Rise in unfriendly bacteria